-3.3.2 Academic Slip
+3.3.4.
+Academic Slip

-The Academic Slip (AS) is issued to a student who has been identified to have performed poorly in certain aspects of the assessment components in a particular subject area.
-It merely serves as a prompt to parents regarding their child's academic performance and, if necessary, may also serve as a notice for parent / guardian conference.
-The reminders are given to ensure that the child is provided the necessary follow up to help him / her improve on his / her academic standing.
+The Academic Slip (AS) is issued to a student who has missed certain requirements in a particular subject area.
+It serves as a prompt to parents as to what has been missed and the schedule of completion.
+The reminder is given to ensure the timely accomplishment of the missed requirements.
 The parent/guardian must sign the slip and return it to the subject teacher within three days upon receipt.
 Non-return of two AS is considered a minor offense.

-3.3.3 Online Progress Report Card (F138)
+3.3.5 Online Progress Report Card (F138)